lenincompres/DOM.create/README.md

 });
 ```

-It even works for single values, indicating the property to be updated in a following *string*.
+It even works for single values, indicating the property to be updated in a following *string* argument.

 ```javascript
 myElement.create('bold', 'fontWeight');